SPC-Toad/web-dev-4-dummies/README.md

 ```
 This command will download and set up everything you need to run the project.

-## How to Upload Your Work to GitHub
+## How to Upload Your Work to GitHub (IMPORTANT!
+DOING THIS WRONG MAY LEAD TO SCRAPING THE PROJECT)
 Step 1: Create a New Branch
 Before making changes, it's best practice to create a new branch for your work.
 To create and switch to a new branch, use this command:
 ```bash